impacthubmsp/ImpactHub-App/README.md

 ## Database Set-Up

-To start off with dummy data use the test.sql file.
+To start off with dummy data use the test.sql.

 ![DB table](https://imgur.com/a/q2sbCX5 "DB table")